 The Massachusetts natural heritage and endangered species program (MA NHESP) designates that 0.8 acres along the northwestern boundary of the preserve is located within priority habitat of rare wildlife.
 The priority habitat occurs mostly in the mixed-oak woodland.
-Details about the various species are located in Appendix G.
+Details about the various species and a copy of the Endangered Species Maps are located in Appendix G.